moodymudskipper/boomer/README.md

 # boomer <img src='man/figures/logo.png' align="right" height="139" />

-*{boomer}* lets you look at intermediate results of a call.
+*{boomer}* is a debugging tool that lets you look at intermediate results of a call.
 It “explodes” the call into its parts hence the name.

-It is useful for debugging and teaching operation precedence.
+A function can be “rigged”, so it will print the result of all the function calls of their body.

 ## Installation